sandygoreraza/FlaskTaskManagementSampleApp/README.md

-# FlaskTaskManagementSampleApp
+# FlaskTaskManagementSampleApp<br>
-A simple flask application for managing tasks with backend admin access.
+A simple flask application for managing tasks with backend admin access.<br>

-Users can reassign tasks to other colleagues
+Users can reassign tasks to other colleagues <br>

-One can define a project with tasks.
+One can define a project with tasks.<br>

-Administrator  can view :
+Administrator  can view : <br>
-1.total signups made per day and week.
+1.total signups made per day and week.<br>
-2. tasks created by users per day and week.
+2. tasks created by users per day and week.<br>
 3